Analysis: What to make of ESPN’s report that Seahawks ‘don’t want to break the bank’ for Jadeveon Clowney

 Clowney pretty much wants to break the bank, per the ESPN story.

-“Clowney could be looking to try to blow the top off the edge rusher market, especially if so many of his fellow free agents are getting franchised,’’ ESPN wrote (and it was reported Monday that at least one potential free agent defensive end will get franchised — Jacksonville’s Yannick Ngakoue — which guarantees him $19.3 million in 2020 and takes one edge rusher off the market, though the Jags could try to trade him).
+“Clowney could be looking to try to blow the top off the edge-rusher market, especially if so many of his fellow free agents are getting franchised,’’ ESPN wrote (and it was reported Monday that at least one potential free agent defensive end will get franchised — Jacksonville’s Yannick Ngakoue — which guarantees him $19.3 million in 2020 and takes one edge rusher off the market, though the Jags could try to trade him).

-If Seattle doesn’t want to break the bank for Clowney, ESPN suggests there may be teams that will.
+If Seattle doesn’t want to break the bank for Clowney, ESPN suggests there might be teams that will.

 “Two teams that could give Clowney what he wants and pry him from Seattle: the Colts and Titans,’’ ESPN wrote.